berinaniesh/ucf/README.md

 ```
 ucf <file_name>
 ```
-It modifies the file in place.
+Remember that `ucf` modifies the file in place.

 ```
 ucf --help